Staff

 Director, Dr. Marie-Helen Maras

 Dr. Marie-Helen Maras is the Director of the Center for Cybercrime Studies.
-She is an Associate Professor at the Department of Security, Fire, and Emergency Management at John Jay College of Criminal Justice.
+She is a Professor at the Department of Security, Fire, and Emergency Management at John Jay College of Criminal Justice.
 She is also a faculty member of the MS program in Digital Forensics and Cybersecurity at John Jay College and the PhD program in Criminal Justice at the CUNY Graduate Center.

 Her education is multidisciplinary, covering law, social science, and technology.
 She has a DPhil in Law and an MPhil and MSc in Criminology and Criminal Justice from the University of Oxford.
 In addition, she holds a graduate degree in Industrial and Organizational Psychology from the University of New Haven and undergraduate degrees in Computer and Information Science and Psychology from UMUC.